CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-master-data/properties-tab.md

 # Properties tab

-On this tab, predefined Properties can be assigned to a specific Batch.
+The Properties tab allows users to assign predefined properties to a specific batch, enabling better classification and tracking.

 ![List of item properties](./media/properties-tab/list-of-item-properties.webp)